📣 UNITY 6

 Any river material needs a mesh to be applied to.
 Typically, river geometry is generated from a spline or curve.

-This workflow is a fairly broad subject, this asset doesn’t contain any functionality to achieve this, it’s simply not a modeling tool asset.
+This workflow is a fairly broad subject, and this asset doesn’t contain any functionality to achieve this, it’s simply not a modeling tool asset.

 For example, River Auto Material or EasyRoads3D could be utilized to create spline meshes, though the shader will not support RAM’s flowmap painting functionality.
 But basically any spline tool that can tile a plane mesh will do.